-In this tutorial you will learn how to get a Band 8 IELTS score by:
+In this tutorial you will learn how to score a Band 8 IELTS score by:

-- knowing what skills you need to achieve an 8
+- knowing what skills you need to achieve a band 8

 - discovering successful ways to improve your English